TSV Amicitia Viernheim: TSV Viernheim

 TSV was formed in 1906 as a football club, under the name of Fußballclub Sodalität Viernheim.
 After the First World War, the club joined the DJK organisation and expanded into other sports.
-With the rise of the Nazis to power in 1933, the club was outlawed due to its association to the Catholic Deutschen Jugendkraft but it was reformed in 1946.
+With the rise of the Nazis to power in 1933, the club was outlawed due to its association with the Catholic Deutschen Jugendkraft but it was reformed in 1946.

-Originally as TSV 1946, the club later changed its name to TSV 1906, claiming its origins in the old club.
+Originally as TSV 1946, the club changed its name to TSV 1906, claiming its origins in the old club.

-For the most part of its history, it stood in the shadow of Amicitia as football is concerned.
-TSV gained promotion to the 2nd Amateurliga Rhein-Neckar (IV) in 1971, where it was joined by Amicitia a year later.
+For most part of its history, it stood in the shadow of Amicitia as far as football is concerned.
+TSV gained promotion to the 2nd Amateurliga Rhein-Neckar (IV) in 1971, joined by Amicitia a year later.
 In 1974, it was relegated from this league again.

 In 1986, it won promotion to the Landesliga Nordbaden-Staffel 2 (V), a league it won the season after.

 The club played in the tier-four Verbandsliga Nordbaden for ten seasons from 1988 onwards, a fifth place in its first year being the best result.
-It returned to this league in 1999–2000 and again from 2003 to 2006 but never came close to Oberliga promotion.
+It returned to this league in 1999–2000 and from 2003 to 2006 but never came close to Oberliga promotion.
 Its last season before the merger, 2007–08, it spent in the Landesliga (VI) once more, alongside Amicitia.